/skills/fuz-stack/references/testing-patterns

 Fixture-Based Testing

 For parsers, analyzers, and transformers.
-Used in fuz_ui (mdz, tsdoc, ts, svelte, svelte_preprocess_mdz) and other static-analysis tooling.
+Used in fuz_ui (tsdoc, ts, svelte), @fuzdev/mdz (mdz, svelte_preprocess_mdz), and other static-analysis tooling.

 Directory Structure

-Each fixture is a subdirectory with input and generated expected.json:
+Each fixture is a subdirectory with an input and a generated expected.json:

 src/test/fixtures/ ├── update.task.ts # parent: invokes all child update tasks ├── mdz/ │ ├── bold_simple/ │ │ ├── input.mdz # test input │ │ └── expected.json # generated expected output │ ├── heading/ │ │ ├── input.mdz │ │ └── expected.json │ ├── mdz_test_helpers.ts # fixture-specific helpers │ └── update.task.ts # regeneration for this feature ├── tsdoc/ │ ├── comment_description_only/ │ │ ├── input.ts │ │ └── expected.json │ ├── tsdoc_test_helpers.ts │ └── update.task.ts └── svelte_preprocess_mdz/ ├── bold_double_quoted/ │ ├── input.svelte │ └── expected.json ├── svelte_preprocess_mdz_test_helpers.ts └── update.task.ts